-The University of Chicago's Conflict of Interest/ Conflict of Commitment Policy requires that all individuals with the designation of faculty, or other academic appointment, file annually a Conflict of interest-Conflict of Commitment Disclosure.
+The University of Chicago's Revised Conflict of Interest Policy requires that all individuals with the designation of faculty, or other academic appointment, file annually a Conflict of interest-Conflict of Commitment Disclosure.
 Furthermore, any individual that is engaged in the design, conduct or reporting of research, or is considered "key personnel" must comply with the policy.
 This is a University wide policy, and applies regardless of whether the faculty or academic is engaged in research, or receives external research funding, and regardless of whether they have a full time or part time appointment.

 As of August 2012, The University's Conflict of Interest-Conflict of Commitment Disclosure process was revised to capture both the new federal requirements, as well as The University of Chicago and the University of Chicago Medical Center requirements.

-In addition to completing a Conflict of Interest Disclosure form, researchers who are applying for and/or funded by a PHS institution, must show evidence of completing conflict of interest training every 4 years.
+In addition to completing a COI-COC Disclosure form, researchers who are applying for and/or funded by a PHS institution, must show evidence of completing conflict of interest training every 4 years.
 This must be completed prior to grant submission.
 Using CNet ID, researchers should log into CITI (Collaborative Institutional Training Initiative, www.citiprogram.org) and complete the Conflict of Interest course.

 This course is made up with three modules: